Oleksandra Oliynykova

 Oleksandra Denysivna Oliynykova (Олександра Денисівна Олійникова; born 3 January 2001) is a Ukrainian professional tennis player.
-She has career-high rankings of No. 109 in singles, achieved on 10 November 2025, and No. 663 in doubles, achieved on 6 May 2024.
-She has won two WTA 125 singles title as well as 10 singles and two doubles titles on the ITF Women's Circuit.
+She has career-high rankings of world No. 44 in singles, achieved on 27 July 2026, and 663 in doubles, reached on 6 May 2024.
+She has won three WTA 125 singles titles as well as ten singles and two doubles titles on the ITF Women's World Tour.

 Early life

 Oliynykova was born and raised in Kyiv.
 At the age of eight, she and her family moved to Odesa.
 In 2011, when Oliynykova was 10 years old, she and her family fled to Croatia after her father publicly criticized the presidency of Viktor Yanukovych.
-She lives and trains in Zagreb.

-Professional career
+Her family would have been able to return to Ukraine after the Revolution of Dignity in 2014, which saw the removal of Yanukovych from office; they stayed in Croatia, however, where she obtained Croatian citizenship.

+Oliynykova continued to live and train in Zagreb, but as of 2026 was living and training in Kyiv, describing herself as the only Ukrainian professional tennis player to continue training in Ukraine following the Russian invasion of Ukraine in 2022.

+Career

+2022: Turning professional

 Oliynykova began representing Ukraine in 2022.
-That October, won her second ITF title at the W15 tournament in Heraklion.
+That October, she won her second ITF title at the W15 tournament in Heraklion.

+2024: First WTA 125 win

-In August 2024, she won the W35 tournament in Køge, defeating Deborah Chiesa in the final.
+In August, she won the W35 tournament in Køge, defeating Deborah Chiesa in the final.
 Later that month, she reached the final of the W35 Țiriac Foundation Trophy in Bistrița, but lost to Patricia Maria Țig.

-In October 2024, she won her second title of the year at the W35 tournament in Heraklion.
+In October, she won her second title of the year at the W35 tournament in Heraklion.

 The following month, she qualified for the main draw of the Copa LP Chile and defeated Martina Capurro Taborda in the first round for her first WTA 125-level victory.

+2025: Three WTA 125 titles, top 100

-In May 2025, she won the W35 Fortevillage ITF Trophy in Santa Margherita di Pula, but later lost her ranking points and was fined by the WTA for not withdrawing from the qualifiers of the L'Open 35 de Saint-Malo, for which she was registered as an alternate, in time.
+In May, she won the W35 Fortevillage trophy in Santa Margherita di Pula, but later lost her ranking points and was fined by the WTA for not withdrawing from the qualifiers of the Open de Saint-Malo, for which she was registered as an alternate, in time.
 The following week, however, she won another title in Santa Margherita di Pula.
 Later that month, she also won the W50 tournament in Portorož, defeating Kajsa Rinaldo Persson in the final for her biggest title to date.

-In September 2025, Oliynykova won her first WTA 125 title at the Tolentino Open, defeating Nuria Brancaccio in the final.
+In September, Oliynykova won her first WTA 125 title at the Tolentino Open, defeating Nuria Brancaccio in the final.

-She defeated Mayar Sherif in the final at the Tucumán Open in November 2025 to claim her second WTA 125 title.
+In November, Oliynykova defeated Mayar Sherif in the final at the Tucumán Open to claim her second WTA 125 title.

+The following week, Oliynykova won the WTA 125 Copa Chile, overcoming Léolia Jeanjean in the final and moving into the top 100 at world No. 95 for the first time, on 24 November 2025.